 The glycemic index measures a given food’s impact on blood glucose levels.
 High-glycemic foods cause a rapid rise in blood glucose, which results in your body releasing large amounts of insulin.

 The constant bombardment of insulin on your cells causes them to become insensitive to insulin’s effects over time – meaning more and more insulin is needed to achieve a similar result.
 Eating a low-glycemic diet can improve glucose uptake and increase your insulin sensitivity .

 Exercise causes a reduction in blood glucose and plasma insulin levels for days after physical activity .
 One of the main mechanisms for why this happens is the translocation of GLUT4 in fat and muscle tissue.
 GLUT4 transports the glucose from the food you eat into your cells.

-When you exercise, a higher number of GLUT4 translocate in muscle cells as compared to fat cells – resulting in a better ability to store glucose in muscle tissue without the presence of insulin.
-The result?
-You improve insulin sensitivity via a reduction in plasma insulin levels.
+When you exercise, a higher number of GLUT4 translocate to muscle cells as compared to fat cells – resulting in a better ability to store glucose in muscle tissue without the presence of insulin.

 Drink Green Tea